nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Taking the energy mix towards a green economy through renewable sources, by strategically reducing its dependence on petroleum oils, will provide solutions to the basic problems.
 It is the aim of the National People’s Power to turn Sri Lanka’s energy system into a competitive and transparent one, empowering the customers and equipped with the latest technology.
 Whilst saving our environment for the future generations, the NPP hopes to consider energy as an important part of the mission to capture an appropriate portion of the world manufactured products market.

-#### Principles

-- 3.10.P1) Energy supply as an essential national service

-- 3.10.P2) Sustainable and safe energy supply and consumption

-- 3.10.P3) Foreign revenue through an energy economy

 #### Activities

 ##### 3.10.A01) Energy Trading Hub